NitaiEdelberg/Ai-Tetris/README.md

 # Introduction

 ### What is Tetris?
 Tetris is a classic puzzle game created by Alexey Pajitnov in 1984.
-The objective of the game is to manipulate falling geometric shapes called Tetriminos to create and clear full horizontal lines on the board.
-When a line is cleared, it disappears, and the remaining pieces shift downward.
+The game's objective is to manipulate falling geometric shapes called Tetriminos to create full horizontal lines on the board.
+When a line is completed, it disappears, and the remaining pieces shift downward.
 The game ends when the stack of pieces reaches the top of the board.

 ### Basic Rules of Tetris